Li Pingping: Early life

-Biography
+Li was born in 1960 in Anhui.
+At age three, he and his parents moved to Hongmen village in Haidian, Beijing, to live with relatives in a house with a dilapitated courtyard, surrounded by barren land and a trash-polluted canal.
+At school, Li was ostracised and mocked by classmates for his family's poverty and the stench of his clothes.
+In one incident, Li punched one of his bullies and after school, several of his schoolmates kidnapped him, covering his face with a bag and dragging him to the canal, where the other boys beat Li before throwing his clothes in the river.

-Little is known about Li's life.
-Born in 1960, he was described as an introverted and withdrawn man who rarely communicated with others, seemingly had no friends or hobbies, and immediately went home to sleep after finishing his shift.
-His first recorded offense was in May 1980, when he was convicted of robbery and given a 1-year period of probation.
-Five years later, in December 1985, he was again sent to prison for six months for theft.
+Li was described as an introverted and withdrawn man who rarely communicated with others, seemingly had no friends or hobbies, and immediately went home to sleep after finishing his shift.

+Crimes

+In May 1980, Li was convicted of hooliganism and sexual harassment, for which he was sentenced to one year of probation.
+In December 1985, he was convicted of theft, serving a six-month prison term.

+1995

-Sometime between the late 1980s and early 1990s, following his release from prison, Li found a job as a boiler worker for Beijing's Gaotlan Health Food Company, but in 1995, he was fired for poor performance and hostile behavior.
-Angered by this, he decided to enact revenge on the society he felt had wronged him, and in April of that year, he went to the Fragrant Hills park in Haidian District, where, in the dead of night, he set fire to the house of a Wan Baoming.
-As a result of this act, nine houses burned down to the ground, amassing more than 57,000 yuan in damages.
+In 1995, Li was employed as a boiler worker for Beijing's Gaotian Health Food Company, but fired for violations of the work discipline code and slacking.
+In April 1995, he went to Xiangshan Subdistrict, breaking into a house, owned by Wan Baoming.
+Li set fire to the empty house, destroying all nine of its rooms and the property within, causing ¥57,000 in damages.

-Still unsatisfied, Li decided to target his former manager, 40-year-old Song Shutian.
-About a month after the Fragrant Hills arson, he broke into Shutian's house, killing him, his wife and 12-year-old daughter with a knife.
+In May 1995, Li broke into the house of his former manager, 40-year-old Song Shutian, killing Song, his wife, and his 12-year-old daughter with a knife.
 In order to cover up his tracks, he set fire to the house, burning it down to the ground.
-While fleeing the crime scene, he stole two rings and a tape recorder.
-When evaluating the damages later on, authorities determined that the cost was around 2,560 renminbi.
+Before fleeing, he stole two rings and a tape recorder, worth around ¥2,560.

+2002–2003

-Later on, Li found another job as a taxi driver for the Wanquansi Taxi Company, one of Beijing's largest transport companies.
-Using his newfound profession, between November 2002 and April 2003, he parked in front of karaoke halls, where he picked up prostitutes with whom he would negotiate a price for sexual services in advance.
+By 2002, Li was living in a siheyuan-type courtyard house in Haidian with his wife and young son.
+Because his wife was unemployed, Li was the main provider for his family, including his elderly parents.
+Li was employed as a taxi driver for the Wanquansi Taxi Company, one of Beijing's largest transport companies.
+Between November 2002 and April 2003, he parked in front of karaoke clubs, where he picked up prostitutes with whom he would negotiate a price for sexual services in advance.
 He would then drive his victims to his house, where he stabbed them to death with a fruit knife.
-In this manner, he managed to kill four prostitutes, extensively mutilating the latter three victims.
+In this manner, he killed four prostitutes, extensively mutilating the latter three victims.
 After he was done, he and his wife, Dong Meirong, would transport the corpses to a nearby garbage dump, where they discard them and leave.